CN-TU/ntarc-spec/docs/tips.rst

 Tips
 ====

-.. todo:: turn this into a FAQ
+.. todo:: turn this into a FAQ (or just keep private)

 * METRIC TYPE: MUTUAL INFORMATION AND INFORMATION GAIN -- FIV, Mar 14, 2017